 Monitor sites weekly and contact supervisors and participants to track and document work and academic progress

-X. Standards
+10. Standards-

 Training provided must be in accordance with WIOA Subtitle E – Administration, Sec.
 181 Requirements and Restrictions, Sec.
 188 Nondiscrimination, and Sec.
 194 General Program Requirements.